-System and method for traffic mapping service are disclosed for allowing plurality of users having each a navigation device to transmit their locations to a server and optionally to signal to the server their requested destination.
+System and method for traffic mapping service are disclosed for allowing a plurality of users having each a navigation device to transmit their locations to a server and optionally to signal to the server their requested destination.
 The system and method are further capable of calculating traffic parameters such as current traffic speed at a given road based on the momentary locations of the users.
-The system and method of the invention may also calculate and advise the users of preferred roads to take in order to arrive at the requested location with minimum delay.
+The system and method of the invention may also calculate and advise the users of preferred roads to take to arrive at the requested location with minimum delay.

 Apple, Google, and Yahoo have also shown an interest in helping people find parking in the past.
 The following Waze patent also provides ways to find places to park as well: